galaxyproject/training-material/topics/contributing/tutorials/running-jekyll/tutorial.md

 >      root /home/ubuntu/training-material/_site/;
 >    }
 >    ```
->    (Change the path above to wherever you cloned the training material folder)
+>    (Change the `root` path above to wherever you cloned the training material folder)
 >
 > 2. Need to speed up the cloning step?
 You coud fetch only the latest commit of the master branch:
 >    ```